'Ignorance is bliss' for McIlroy in major quest

 The Northern Irishman is still chasing a first major since winning his second PGA title in 2014, having previously won the 2011 US Open and 2014 Open Championship.

-And he suggested that he would try to adopt Tiger Woods' patient approach of being disciplined in his early rounds - a policy that almost reaped dividends in Augusta - his best performance in a major since Valhalla.
+And he suggested that he would try to adopt Woods' patient approach of being disciplined in his early rounds - a policy that almost reaped dividends in Augusta - his best performance in a major since Valhalla.

 "I even think back to Augusta, I finished three behind in the end and I went bogey, double bogey on 10 and 11 on Friday.
-If you go par, par there all of a sudden there are those three shots.
+If you go par, par there, then all of a sudden there are those three shots.

 "I'd love to go out and get a lead and build on it but that unfortunately isn't going to happen all the time so I think the most consistent way to get chances to win these major championships is to adopt that conservative strategy.

-"Tiger did it most of his career and okay he had a couple of huge wins but a lot of times being conservative with his strategy and letting other guys make mistakes...pars are pretty good in major championships and that's the philosophy I believe in going forward."
+"Tiger did it most of his career - and OK, he had a couple of huge wins but a lot of times being conservative with his strategy and letting other guys make mistakes... pars are pretty good in major championships and that's the philosophy I believe in going forward."